jimlind/filmlinkd-java/README.md

 - Change from only checking previous lid to checking the previous lid list
 - Centralize the new entry filtering
 - Move the existing cache to message receiver
+- Avoid another lookup before sendSuccess

 Next.

-- Pass user directly to the sendSuccess to avoid another database look up
 - Add/test the logic around one-off channel posts as well (the channel overrides should post everywhere if new)

 Open Larger Bugs.